Henri Matisse

 -

-Moreover, his art is not about "difficult theories," but possesses joy and vitality that viewers can directly feel.
+Moreover, his art does not rely on "abstruse theories," but possesses a joy and vitality that viewers can directly feel.

-That is why he continues to be loved worldwide even today.
+This is why he continues to be loved worldwide today.